2026 What Requirements Do You Need for an Online Social Work Bachelor's Degree? Admission Rules, Credits & Eligibility

 Are There Residency or In-State Tuition Requirements That Affect Enrollment in an Online Social Work Bachelor's Degree?

-Many public universities offer in-state tuition pricing to online students regardless of where they live, often because of state authorization reciprocity agreements known as SARA.
+Many public universities rely on state authorization reciprocity agreements known as SARA.
 This agreement permits institutions in member states to provide online programs to students residing in other member states without breaching state authorization laws.
-As a result, students frequently qualify for lower in-state rates even if they study from a different state.
+SARA can make cross-state online enrollment easier, but it does not automatically guarantee in-state tuition.

 What Graduates Say About Preparing for the Online Social Work Bachelor's Degree Requirements